apache/submarine/website/docs/gettingStarted/kind.md

 under the License.
 -->

-## Create K8s cluster
+## Create Kubernetes cluster with KinD
-We recommend using [`KinD`](https://kind.sigs.k8s.io/) to setup a Kubernetes cluster on a local machine.
+We recommend users developing Submarine with minikube.
+However, [`KinD`](https://kind.sigs.k8s.io/) is also an option to setup a Kubernetes cluster on your local machine.

-Running the following command, and specify the KinD version and Kubernetes version [`here`](../devDocs/Dependencies).
+Run the following command, and specify the KinD version and Kubernetes version [`here`](../devDocs/Dependencies).
 ```bash
 # Download the specific version of KinD (must >= v0.6.0)
 export KIND_VERSION=v0.11.1